beefeaterdry gl 4x5 a 1 aspect ratio 16 9

 London Dry Gin

 Beefeater 24 is a premium Dry Gin that boasts a unique blend of 12 botanicals to deliver a more complex aroma.
-These include Chinese green tea, grapefruit peel and Japanese sencha.
+These include Chinese green tea, grapefruit peel, and Japanese sencha.

 Sweetened gins